How Best to See the Light

 One voice.
 One piano.
 One cell phone.

-How best to see the dark
+How Best to See the LIght

 It can creep in when you least expect it.
 The tiniest amount can change everything.
 It brightens, illuminates and incorrigibly draws us towards it.